This post is also available in:

 Which topics may be tested?

 Only those topics may be tested in an exam which are defined in the module handbook in the section „Qualification Objectives/Competences“.
 A stronger limitation of the relevant topics does not take place.
 The student has no right to claim that a topic was not sufficiently or not at all discussed because the teaching person was sick.
 Furthermore, one should not rely on random suggestions from other students on what will and what will not be covered in the exam.
 In case of doubt the examiner should be directly consulted on the relevance of certain topics.
+Statements made by the examiner/lecturer about the content of the examination cannot be referred to afterwards either (only the module handbook applies), but the examiners/lecturers will generally not make any false statements about the examination content.

 How long does the correction take?